MicHarKris/Data-Pagination-And-Filtering-Full-Stack-Techdegree-2/README.md

 # Full-Stack Techdegree - Project 2
  Data Pagination and Filtering

+'In this project, you'll use a common web development technique known as “pagination” to enhance the usability of a web page.'

 This project contains a list of student names and information in the data.js file, and displays 9 students at a time, with a paginated list at the bottom for navigating through the students, one page at a time.

 Extra Credit: